milaboratory/docs/docs/mixcr/guides/takara-hsa-bcr.md

 `-OassemblingFeatures="VDJRegion"`
 : sets the assembling feature to the region which starts from `FR1Begin` and ends at the end of `FR4`.

 Notice that we do not use `-OseparateByV=true` and `-OseparateByJ=true` in this case because assembling feature already covers full V and J sequences, thus in case if clones have identical `CDR3` they will still be separated.
-We still use `-OseparateByC=true` option for isotipe identification.
+We still use `-OseparateByC=true` option for isotype identification.

 ## Reports
 Finally, MiXCR provides a very convenient way to look at the reports generated at ech step.
 Every `.vdjca`, `.clns` and `.clna` file holds all the reports for every MiXCR function that has been applied to this sample.
 E.g. in our case `.clns` file contains reports for `mixcr align` and `mixcr assemble`.
 To output this report use [`mixcr exportReports`](../reference/mixcr-exportReports.md) as shown bellow.
 Note `--json` parameter will output a JSON-formatted report.